MaGS: Reconstructing and Simulating Dynamic 3D Objects with Mesh-adsorbed Gaussian Splatting: Methodology

-Unlike other methods, MaGS allows the 3D Gaussians to \textbf{hover on} rather than \textbf{anchor to} a facet when the mesh deforms.
-The motivation of such a design is detailed in Figure \ref{fig:biased}.
-To achieve adaptive hovering, our method calculates position-dependent value $\Delta_{\alpha}$ and $\Delta_{\mu}$ to represent the hovering of the Gaussians on the mesh when the mesh deforms using RDF, which will be explained detailed in \ref{subsec:relative_deform_fields}.
-For deformed Mesh-adsorbed Gaussians, we should consider hovering when calculating the $\mu$ of the adsorbed Gaussians.
-The specific formula is as follows:
+Unlike other methods, MaGS allows Gaussian to \textbf{roam on} rather than \textbf{anchor to} a facet when the mesh deforms.
+Specifically, we consider that the logical coordinates $w$ of each Gaussian on the mesh change with the mesh deformations.
+For this purpose, we design RGD-Net to calculate changes of $w$, denoted as $\Delta w$, during mesh deformation.

-Additionally, the shape of the Gaussians changes during deformation.
-We update the scaling of $g$ based on the area change ratio of $m$ before and after deformation.
-Specifically, our algorithm computes the changes of $s_g$ of the Mesh-adsorbed Gaussians as follows:

-where $v$ and $v'$ represent the vertices of $m$ before and after deformation respectively, and $s_g^{'}$ represents the scaling parameter of $g$ after deformation.

-For the rotation $q_g$ , we compute orthogonal bases for the mesh before and after deformation using Gram-Schmidt process~\cite{bjorck_numerics_1994}: